TeamSHIRO/KURO/README.md

 ### Prerequisites

-- A C17-compatible Clang Compiler and Linker
+- A Clang compiler
+- A LLD linker
 - CMake 3.26 or Newer
 - A Git Client
 - Internet Connection (for fetching dependencies duh)